Skip to main content

 Complemented Project Type: Canal piping

-The Lovell Irrigation District in Big Horn county, WY is using Reclamation WaterSMART funds to convert 8,750 feet of the earthen Moncur Lateral to buried polyvinyl chloride pipeline, to address seepage and evaporation losses.
+The Lovell Irrigation District in Big Horn County, WY is using Reclamation WaterSMART funds to convert 8,750 feet of the earthen Moncur Lateral to buried polyvinyl chloride pipeline, to address seepage and evaporation losses.
 The project is expected to result in an annual water savings of 1,554 acre-feet, which will be used primarily to increase the reliability of water supply from the Shoshone River and to reduce curtailments for downstream users during shortage periods.
 With additional NRCS assistance, crop and livestock producers will be able to improve irrigation water management and monitoring systems, reduce seepage loss, sediment transport, and gully or bank erosion in canals.
 In addition to the water savings and drought resiliency benefits, EQIP funds help improve crop productivity and health.

 Name: Hanover Irrigation District Area